The following courses are highly recommended for all SAFE positions:

 • Developing and implementing quarterly staff retreats, including a transition retreat.

-• Assisting in the planning and organization of various SEA community events hosted by the SEA Leaders.
+• Assisting in the planning and organization of various SEA community events hosted by the SEA community at large.

-• Attending SEA student organization meetings and other campus community events to represent the voice of the SEA community.
+• Attending SEA student organization meetings and other campus community events to represent SAFE and advocate on issues relevant to the SEA community.

 • Assisting with the Southeast Asian Graduation Ceremony process as needed.